denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

        helm show values prometheus-community/kube-prometheus-stack

+   3.4 Ingress for Grafana
-   3.4 Edit the content of the default values.yaml and add the Ingress path and domain, based on section "How to serve Grafana with a path prefix (/grafana)" from the official documentation https://github.com/grafana/helm-charts/tree/main/charts/grafana.
-The complete modified values.yaml file is attached here (lines 979 - 992).
+ - Edit the content of the default values.yaml and add the Ingress path and domain, based on section "How to serve Grafana with a path prefix (/grafana)" from the official documentation https://github.com/grafana/helm-charts/tree/main/charts/grafana.
+ - The complete modified values.yaml file is attached here (lines 979 - 992)
-     Obs !
+ - Obs !
 Can be modified for testing reason, because the following warnings were received:

     W0507 15:00:23.905092 2862610 warnings.go:70] annotation "kubernetes.io/ingress.class" is deprecated, please use 'spec.ingressClassName' instead
     W0507 15:00:23.905160 2862610 warnings.go:70] path /grafana/?(.*) cannot be used with pathType Prefix